-Coyotes aren’t wolves and they are roughly the same size of a medium dog, but they still prey on smaller animals in order to eat, so pets that dwell and sleep outside are at the forefront of a coyote attack.
+Coyotes aren’t wolves and they are roughly the same size as a medium dog, but they still prey on smaller animals to eat, so pets that dwell and sleep outside are at the forefront of a coyote attack.

 They can cause big property damage:

-Since these animals usually trespass into backyards in search for food, they can break or dig holes under chainlink fences, aside from overturning trashcans and breaking into sheds if they smell potential food.
+Since these animals usually trespass into backyards in search of food, they can break or dig holes under chainlink fences, aside from overturning trashcans and breaking into sheds if they smell potential food.